grimerssy/go-template/pkg/README.md

 # `/pkg`

-Library code which can be used by other projects
+Library code which can be used by other projects.

-e.g. custom logger, custom JWT token management etc.
+e.g. custom logger, custom JWT handler etc.